Frequently Asked Questions

 3. What kind of care does a puppy get the 1st 8 weeks?

-Our puppies are initially raised inside our home and we are always at home with them.
+My puppies are initially raised inside the home and I am always at home with them.
 They are imprinted from birth with daily handling and touch exercises, which is early neurological stimulation, see the video below for details:

 This biosensor program was developed by the military, and gives you a smart, easily trained, highly socialized pup.
 Early Neurological Stimulation will give your puppy a superior advantage.

-Most importantly we love them daily as if they were our own, and they receive a great amount of socialization, and activity around our lake side home.
+Most importantly I love them daily, and they receive a great amount of socialization, and activity around our lake side home.

 4. What is a "limited registration"?